Everything PR News

 The operating reads

 Platform-privacy crises compound.
 Each major Meta privacy event was, in isolation, survivable.
-The record across 17 years has produced a regulatory baseline the company now operates inside permanently.
+The record across more than a decade has produced a regulatory baseline the company now operates inside permanently.
 Operations that absorb that exposure without restructuring eventually face structural restructuring.

 Whistleblower disclosures shape regulatory architecture.
 The Haugen disclosures shaped legislative outcomes across multiple jurisdictions.
 Platforms that absorb internal-document exposure face consequences that exceed what the public-facing operational record would predict.